Types of Financial Aid

 Iraq and Afghanistan Service Grant

 A student may be eligible for the Iraq and Afghanistan Service Grant if they are not eligible for the Federal Pell Grant on the basis of the Expected Family Contribution; the parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11; and the student was under 24 years old or enrolled in a college at least part-time at the time of the parent's or guardian's death.
+If you believe you qualify for this grant, please contact financial aid at firstname.lastname@example.org for more information.

 Work-study jobs are posted on DIGGERecruiting through the Career Services office.
 If you were awarded work-study, it will be listed on your Award Notification Letter and you will receive more information regarding employment if you accept your award.